Dirichlet problem: Methods of solution

 For bounded domains, the Dirichlet problem can be solved using the Perron method, which relies on the maximum principle for subharmonic functions.
-This approach is described in many text books.
+This approach is described in many textbooks.
 It is not well-suited to describing smoothness of solutions when the boundary is smooth.
 Another classical Hilbert space approach through Sobolev spaces does yield such information.

 The solution of the Dirichlet problem using Sobolev spaces for planar domains can be used to prove the smooth version of the Riemann mapping theorem.
 Bell (1992) has outlined a different approach for establishing the smooth Riemann mapping theorem, based on the reproducing kernels of Szegő and Bergman, and in turn used it to solve the Dirichlet problem.
 The classical methods of potential theory allow the Dirichlet problem to be solved directly in terms of integral operators, for which the standard theory of compact and Fredholm operators is applicable.
 The same methods work equally for the Neumann problem.